-The real estate sector has witnessed numerous market cycles, policy reforms and technological innovations over the last 10 years.
-From the aftermath of the global recession in 2009 to the industry-revolutionizing influence of RERA today, here are 10 biggest changes in India’s real estate sector in the last decade.
+The real estate sector has witnessed numerous market cycles, policy reforms, and technological innovations over the last 10 years.
+From the aftermath of the global recession in 2009 to the industry-revolutionizing influence of RERA today, here are the 10 biggest changes in India’s real estate sector in the last decade.

-GST consolidates many of the previous indirect taxes including VAT, Service Tax and other state levies.
-The availability of input credits is expected reduce overall project costs.
+GST consolidates many of the previous indirect taxes including VAT, Service Tax, and other state levies.
+The availability of input credits is expected to reduce overall project costs.